 or [1] 3, 12, and 30 and no work is shown.
-[0] The sum is used instead of the product, or [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an three trials and appropriate checks.
+[0] The sum is used instead of the product, or [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an or [3] Appropriate work is shown to determine that 5 is the shorter side of the box, but the shorter side of the original sheet is not found or is found incorrectly.